Gavinok/ghighlight/README.md

 ### Installing

-Simply add source-highlight.pl to your path
+Simply add ghighlight.pl to your path

 ## Usage